aumsuthar/Image-Labeling-Aum/README.md

 ## Image Labeling Tool with Python and OpenCV

 This Python program utilizes OpenCV for image labeling and is designed for integration into larger projects.
 Refer to the `make_box.py` file for detailed instructions.
 This program uses OpenCV and Python to draw boxes over images, saves the images in the boxes after applying a smoothing filter to them, for use in computer vision and ML/AI.
+The images are taken from the following link: https://www.kaggle.com/datasets/aman2000jaiswal/agriculture-crop-images

 **Installation:**